On the consistency of jet feedback modelling across different astrophysics hydrodynamical codes: Results

 Although agreement with the slope of the self-similar solution is a robust indicator of self-similar behaviour, we note that agreement with the normalised solution, in practice, depends on the particular combination of jet parameters \citep{Husko_2023}, especially jet injection velocity (see Section~\ref{ssec:jet injection velocity}).

 To more clearly demonstrate the self-similar evolution of the jets, we estimate how their lobe aspect ratio (the lobe length divided by the width) changes as the simulation progresses.
 In the first row of Fig.~\ref{fig:6.Properties Plot}, we plot the lobe aspect ratio with respect to time for the jets simulated with the three codes (solid coloured lines) and the analytic solution (dashed grey line). {\sc swift} lobes appear to expand self-similarly from very early on since their aspect ratio does not change significantly throughout the simulation, in line with the analytic solution being just a constant.
-In contrast, {\sc arepo} and {\sc pluto} jets showcase a more obvious, transitional, breakout phase \citep{Komissarov_1998, Hardcastle_2013, Husko_2023} where the jets inflate long and thin lobes that increase their aspect ratios---this breakout phase is not captured by the self-similar solution but can be described by more sophisticated analytical models \citep[e.g.][]{Turner_2023}.
+In contrast, {\sc arepo} and {\sc pluto} jets showcase a more obvious, transitional, breakout phase \citep{Komissarov_1998, Hardcastle_2013, Husko_2023} where the jets inflate long and thin lobes that increase their aspect ratios---this breakout phase is not captured by the self-similar solution.
 Eventually, the lobes start exhibiting self-similar behaviour after around $40-60 \, \mathrm{Myr}$.

 In the second row of Fig.~\ref{fig:6.Properties Plot}, we plot the lobe expansion speeds of the different jets and include the analytic prediction.
 This speed is calculated by evaluating the change in lobe length between consecutive snapshots and dividing by the time difference.
 Naturally, this bulk lobe speed will always be lower than the jet velocity as the jet material shocks against the ambient medium at the jet head.
 The three codes show good agreement with each other and the normalised analytic result, with {\sc swift} lobes being marginally slower, {\sc pluto} lobes somewhat faster, and {\sc arepo} lobes the fastest.
 All of the lobes decelerate over the duration of the simulation and end up having a similar speed of $\sim 1500 \, \mathrm{km/s}$ by the end.